KushParsaniya/bank-management-backend/README.md

 - Docker
 - Docker Compose

-Now First clone docker-compose.yml file from this project -- In Place of password enter password(any password will work) and follow this steps
+Now First clone docker-compose.yml file from this project's **main** branch -- In Place of password enter password(any password will work) and follow this steps